Finding A UK Sponsor / Finding A Ukrainian To Sponsor

 Your local refugee support groups may be worth contacting; many refugees already here can suggest someone else in need of help.

-You can also get in touch with your local council, as they will have several families in urgent need of new sponsors.
+You can also get in touch with your local council, as they will have several families in urgent need of new hosts.

 In some cases, the original sponsor might have pulled out after the guest’s visa application was granted, but before they travelled to the UK, leaving them in a somewhat precarious and desperate position.
 The sponsor’s accommodation could have been found unsuitable on inspection by the council, also leaving the guest in a difficult situation.